 Overwork and burnout.
 An unexpected layoff.
 Uncertainty about your next move.
 An urge to pivot to something new in your career.

 There are many reasons why a senior leader might reach a professional crossroads and embark on an executive job search.
-In our work with corporate vice president and C-suite leaders, we see a number of common mistakes these executive job seekers often make, putting themselves at risk for missing opportunities.
+In our work with corporate vice president and C-suite leaders, we see a number of common mistakes these executive job seekers often make, putting themselves at risk for missing opportunities in the job market.

 If you’re a senior leader in transition or considering your next step, your actions, messages and attitude are critical to your success.
 Here’s how to recognize — and avoid — six common pitfalls that can hamper an executive job search.